louiswilbrink/cloudobsidian.com/readme/convene.md

 2. Share a few examples of what we can build for [company name].
 2. Share a few solutions that we've successfully delivered to other clients.
 2. Discuss what key metrics drives revenue and growth for [company name].
+2. Discuss some logistics in your business that can benefit from software automation.
 2. Discuss what key metrics signal waste for [company name].
 2. Have a discussion on [company name]'s strategy for the year: is it drive growth or cut costs?
 Software can be a tool to achieve either or both.